githubilizer/pytorchSilencer/USAGE.md

 2. Process transcripts (Prediction tab)
 3. Cut video using processed transcript (Audio Silencer tab)
-   - If the transcript includes markers like `[SILENCE-CUT 0.68s]`, the number specifies the crossfade length.
-The remaining silence is trimmed from the middle of the gap so only that amount (e.g. `0.68` seconds) is blended between the neighbouring clips.
+   - If the transcript includes markers like `[SILENCE-CUT 0.68s]`, the number indicates how much silence should be removed.
+The leftover portion is used as the crossfade length so only that part is blended between the neighbouring clips.